-- Parabens is one of biggest offenders and it is in a LOT of beauty products.
+- Parabens are one of biggest offenders and it is in a LOT of beauty products.

-- Synthetic ragrances are largely unregulated, featuring proprietary ingredients
+- Synthetic fragrances are largely unregulated, featuring proprietary ingredients

 Breast cancer rates are on the rise in the U.S., from 1 in 11 in the 70s to 1 in 8 through 2007.
 African American women are more likely than white women to die from it, and the same holds true for women under 40.
 And while making sure you do your own breast exam monthly is important, and get checked out if anything funny occurs, the BIGGEST thing you can do to stop breast cancer is to PREVENT IT.

 Check out the Campaign for Safe Cosmetics.
 Scan your brand’s ingredients on the EWG Skin Deep Database.
 Use brands that are clean and safe, like 3 Girls Holistic, Luminance Skin Care or the high-end Anne Marie Gianni.
 Try Red Apple Lipstick too.
 Or go natural and make recipes for yourself!